Kometa-Team/Kometa/docs/metadata/builders/myanimelist.md

 Gets every anime in MyAnimeList's [Top Airing Anime](https://myanimelist.net/topanime.php?type=airing) list.
 (Maximum: 500)

+The expected input value is a single integer value of how many movies/shows to query.

 The `sync_mode: sync` and `collection_order: custom` Details are recommended since the lists are continuously updated and in a specific order.

 ```yaml